 - For an Area that has eight (8) or fewer teams for a particular age division, the top four (4) finishers in that age division from each Area Tournament will advance to the Gold division.
 The other finishers qualify for the Silver division. - For an Area that has nine (9) or more teams for a particular age division, the top six (6) in that age division from each Area Tournament will advance to the Gold division.
-The other finishers qualify for the Silver division. - For the Gold division, the format will be three Game Bracket tournaments. - For the Silver division, depending on the number of teams entered, the format will likely be a Three-Game Bracket tournament.
-Silver is \$125 per team which must be paid prior to the first game.
-AAYS strongly encourages that every girl on each all-star team plays in every all-star game. - A player that plays in the league with a rostered team may not play down at any time during league play no matter her age. - EXAMPLE: Lisa plays 15U during her REC Season, but she is twelve (12) years old.
-Lisa must play 15U all year in the League State and All-Stars. - NOTE: The SPRING League State will consist of rostered League teams only.
-No Pick-up Players can be used.
-NO EXCEPTIONS.

-- The maximum number of players on the field: - 6u and 8u maximum 10 players - 10 thru 18u maximum 9 players - The minimum number of players on the field: - 6u and 8u minimum 9 players - 10u thru 18u minimum 8 players - NOTE: 6u and 8u: There will be an out called when the tenth batter's spot comes up to bat - NOTE: 10u thru 18u: There will be an out called when the ninth batter's spot comes up to bat - WORLD SERIES ONLY Team may borrow up to (3) Three players from your park/league.
+The other finishers qualify for the Silver division. - During ALL-STARS, a player must play in her appropriate age. - The MAXIMUM number of players at the plate meeting during pool and warm-up games, the coaches can agree to play more than required number of players.
+As an example, in 6U and 8U games, if the coaches agree to play 11 players on defense meaning 5 outfielders, this is permitted.
+In 10U and older age groups, if the coaches agree to play 10 players on defense meaning 4 outfielders, this is permitted. - The MINIMUM number of players on the field: - o 6u and 8u minimum 9 players - 10u thru 18u minimum 8 players - NOTE: 6u and 8u: There will be an out called when the tenth batter's spot comes up to bat - NOTE: 10u thru 18u: There will be an out called when the ninth batter's spot comes up to bat - WORLD SERIES ONLY Team may borrow up to (3) Three players from your park/league.